validatedpatterns/docs/devsecops/cluster-sizing.md

 | m5.16xlarge | 64 | 256 | Y | Y
 | m5.24xlarge | 96 | 384 | Y | Y

 The OpenShift cluster is made of 4 Control Plane nodes and 3 Workers for the Datacenter and the Edge/managed data center cluster are made of 3 Control Plane and 3 Worker nodes.
-For the node sizes we used the **m5.xlarge** on AWS and this instance type met the minimum requirements to deploy the **Secure Supply Chain** pattern successfully on the Datacenter hub.
+For the node sizes we used the **m5.xlarge** on AWS and this instance type met the minimum requirements to deploy the **Multicluster DevSecOps** pattern successfully on the Datacenter hub.
 On the managed data center cluster we used the **m5.xlarge** since the minimum cluster was comprised of 3 nodes.  .

 To understand better what types of nodes you can use on other Cloud Providers we provide some of the details below.

 ### Azure Instance Types

-The **Secure Supply Chain** pattern was also deployed on Azure using the **Standard_D8s_v3** VM size.
+The **Multicluster DevSecOps** pattern was also deployed on Azure using the **Standard_D8s_v3** VM size.
 Below is a table of different VM sizes available for Azure.
 Keep in mind that due to limited access to Azure we only used the **Standard_D8s_v3** VM size.

 The OpenShift cluster is made of 3 Control Plane nodes and 3 Workers for the Datacenter cluster.